emilyshawkins/state-capitals-quiz/README.md

-# state-capitals-quiz
- State Capitals Quiz Webapp
+# State Capitals Quiz

+A quiz about US state capitals.

+## Description

+Users can play a small quiz online where they can match capitals to their states.